How to Get a Canadian Work Permit

 Note that a Canadian Temporary Work Permit is for those foreign workers who plan on working in Canada for a finite period of time.
 To work and live in Canada on a permanent basis, foreign workers must undertake the Canadian permanent residence process.
 However, a temporary work permit may be a stepping stone to Canadian permanent residence.
 Once in Canada on a temporary work permit, a foreign worker may qualify for Canadian permanent residence under the Canadian Experience Class (CEC), through a Skilled Worker category, or through one of the Provincial Nominee Programs.

 Do you need work permit assistance?
-The Campbell Cohen immigration law firm can help.
-Campbell Cohen offers over 45 years of expertise assisting workers and employers obtain Canadian work permits.
+The Cohen Immigration Law firm can help.
+Cohen Immigration Law offers over 45 years of expertise assisting workers and employers obtain Canadian work permits.